phoneticalfox/phoneticalfox.github.io/_posts/2023-04-19-chapter-four.md

 "I'm sorry to inform you, but this property has been sold to a corporate interest.
 All current tenants have 24 hours to pack up their belongings and vacate the premises," the man said, his voice devoid of any emotion.

 My heart sank.
 I couldn't believe what I was hearing.
 I had grown to love this place, and the thought of leaving it behind was devastating.
 As the man handed me a piece of paper and walked away, I sat there on the swing, tears streaming down my face.
 My peaceful life had just been shattered, and I had no idea what to do next.

+Ashley arrived home from work to find me sitting on the couch, staring blankly at the wall.
+When she saw the look on my face, she immediately knew something was wrong.

+"What's going on, Sarah?" she asked, dropping her briefcase on the floor.

+I handed her the piece of paper I had received earlier and watched as her expression turned from confusion to anger.

+"They can't do this," she said firmly, her lawyer instincts kicking in.
+"We definitely have longer than 24 hours to vacate at the very least.
+I'm going to make some calls and see what we can do to fight this."

+I felt a sense of relief wash over me.
+It was comforting to have Ashley by my side, ready to fight for our home.

+"And as for whoever hurt you like this," Ashley continued, her voice softening, "they'll get what's coming to them.
+You don't have to face this alone, Sarah.
+We'll get through this together."

+Tears filled my eyes once again, but this time they were tears of gratitude.
+I knew that no matter what happened, I had Ashley by my side, and that was enough to give me hope for the future.